genial-framework/Environment/README.md

 Env - Installation
 ----------------
 This library is used throughout Genial Framework to easy access configuration variables from the `.env.ini` file.
 If you installed the framework using the installer than this will automatically find your `.env.ini` file.
-If it is not installed using the installer you have to define a constant named `GENIAL_ROOT` and put the location the the directory your `.env.ini` file is at.
+If it is not installed using the installer you have to define a constant named `GENIAL_ROOT` and put the directory path of your `.env.ini` file in it.

 Install with composer: